-The temple is opened from 5:30 am in the morning till 9 pm.
+The temple is open from 5:30 am in the morning till 9 pm.
 In the month of Sawan, you can visit the temple from 3 am in the morning to 11 pm.
-Just keep in mind during the Saawan days it takes a long time to see the Jyotirlinga as compare to normal days.
+Just keep in mind during the Saawan days it takes a long time to see the Jyotirlinga as compared to normal days.

 Read More: Grishneshwar Temple

 Vaidyanath is among the most worshiped Jyotirlinga in the country.
 According to mythological scriptures, Ravana wanted to take Lord Shiva with him, for which he had done penance for years.
 Pleased with his penance, Lord Shiva gave him one of his Jyotirlingas and said that wherever this Jyotirlinga touches the earth, it will be established there.
 But the gods did not want this Jyotirlinga to reach Lanka.
 That’s why they used tact and got the Jyotirlinga established in Jharkhand even before reaching Lanka.
 Where this Jyotirlinga was established, that place is known as Baidyanath Temple.

 Vaidyanath Temple is open from 4 am in the morning till 3.30 pm and from 6 pm to 9 pm.
 But the temple visit timings change during Saawan days or Shivratri.

 Omkareshwar Jyotirlinga is located near Indore.
 This temple is considered among the most sacred temples in India.
 Out of 12 Jyotirling (12 ज्योतिर्लिंग), two are in MP.
 Narmada river flows around this temple in the shape of Om, that is why this Jyotirlinga is known as Omkareshwar Jyotirling.

 Temple opening timing is from 5 am to 10 pm.
 You can visit the temple in the morning from 5:30 am to 12:20 pm and in the evening from 4 to 8:30 pm.